Right of Way Rules for Boating

 If you apply these tips and remain alert and responsible when operating your boat, there’s no reason you should get into a collision.
 If someone who isn’t following the rules happens to bump into you, following the rules only helps your case.

-Here at Formula Boats, we take safety seriously.
+At Formula Boats, we take safety seriously.
 As a family company since 1976, we know the importance of protecting your most valuable assets.
-Owned and operated by lifelong boaters, the Porter family treats every product as a representation of themselves — that’s why we do everything we can to equip our customers with not only the most reliable boats available, but also the knowledge to be safe such as these boat rules on the water.
+Owned and operated by lifelong boaters, the Porter family treats every product as a representation of themselves — that’s why we do everything we can to equip our customers with the most reliable boats available.

 Our customers keep coming back because when you own a Formula boat — you’re part of the family.
 If you’ve thought you can’t have it all in a boat, think again.
-We don’t make boats for the masses — we make boats for you.
-With more than 60 years of continued innovation, we make precision watercraft that surpass expectations of quality and performance.
+We don’t make boats for the masses — we make premier powerboats for you.
+With more than 60 years of continued innovation, our precision watercraft surpasses expectations of quality and performance.

 Contact us today for any other boating questions you may have or to request a quote.